 "They just play us really well here," Bryant said.
 "They're extremely well coached and play with a lot of energy here.
 They're very comfortable shooting in this arena, particularly against us."

 The victory is the latest display of Portland's surprising resiliency despite a rash of injuries.
 The team has lost both of its big men -- Greg Oden and Joel Przybilla -- to knee injuries for the rest of the season, but the Blazers have won seven of their last 10.

-The Lakers, though, will be trying to do that without Pau Gasol, who will miss his third straight game with a left hamstring injury.
-Coach Phil Jackson said Thursday that he doesn't expect Gasol back until Sunday at the earliest.
+The Lakers were without Pau Gasol, who missed his third straight game because of a sore left hamstring.
+Coach Phil Jackson has said he doesn't expect Gasol back until Sunday's home game against Milwaukee, at the earliest.